-If you recognize yourself or someone else in the following section, keep in mind that you are observing general patterns of behavior and that people always express their archetypes in a unique way.
-In each chapter, you will also find examples of celebrities that seem to express a specific archetypal pattern in their public life.
-Again, these assessments are not meant to judge, criticize or limit anyone.
-They are only intended to illustrate a general archetypal pattern of behavior.
+If you recognize yourself or someone else in the following section, please remember that you are observing general patterns of behavior .
+People always express their archetypes in a unique way.
+None of the assessments are intended to judge, criticize or limit anyone, only to amplify self-awareness.

-Ten The Achievers
+The Achievers